cobreti/budgan-wui/README.md

-# Budgan-WUI
+# Budgan

-Budgan-WUI is a personal finance management application that helps you track your bank accounts, manage transactions, and gain insights into your financial status.
+Budgan is a personal finance management application that helps you track your bank accounts, manage transactions, and gain insights into your financial status.
 Built with modern web technologies, it offers a sleek user interface for monitoring your finances.

 ## Project Overview

-Budgan-WUI allows you to:
+Budgan allows you to:

 - Track multiple bank accounts and credit cards
 - Import transactions from CSV files (bank statements)